eupton/Reactivities/readme.md

 * https://refactoring.guru/design-patterns/mediator

 ### Add automapper to Application Project
-* use nuget gallery to install Automatpper.microsoft.dependencyinjection
+* use nuget gallery to install Automapper.microsoft.dependencyinjection
 * will "automap" the payload from the client to properties of the entity objects on the server.

 #### Create mapping profile in Application.Core